corysabol/lookoutitsa.ninja/content/posts/howthiswasmade.md

 - Be easy to maintain
 - Support authoring blog posts in markdown (but isn't is a static site tho?
 We'll get to that)

 So, having also just learned of [Svelte](https://svelte.dev/), which is designed to build fast slim web UI's (the word literally means slim or slender), I decided that it might be good fit and that I would like an excuse to give it a shot.
-But I still need a way to generate a static site.
+But I still needed a way to generate a static site.
 Well that's where [Sapper](https://sapper.svelte.dev/) comes into play.

 > "Sapper is a framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing."